nijeesh4all/calenderApp/README.md

 check out the demo here :
 > Since its running on heroku free dyno,the application goes to sleep after some time of inactivity
-> so the first request might be really so because of that
+> so the first request might be really slow so because of that

 This is an demo application built for the second round of interview for memory